vacp2p/rfc/content/docs/rfcs/54/README.md

 ## Discovery of pre-key bundles

 The node's pre-key bundle MUST be broadcast on a content topic derived from the node's public key, so that the first message may be PFS-encrypted.
-Each peer MUST publish periodically to this topic, otherwise they risk not being able to receive messages from the other peer.
+Each peer MUST publish their pre-key bundle periodically to this topic, otherwise they risk not being able to perform key-exchanges with other peers.
 Each peer MAY publish to this topic when their metadata changes, so that the other peer can update their local record.

 If peer A wants to send a message to peer B, it MUST derive the topic from peer B's public key, which has been shared out of band.